Signs of the Last Days: Arrogance

 • It is not going to be found by going to ungodly sources, especially non-truth seeking groups.

-• It not not necessarily something that will make us feel good or confident or that will help us to fit in with the crowd.
+• It not not necessarily something that will make us feel good or confident in ourselves or that will help us to fit in with the crowd.

 • It’s almost surely not something that is politically correct.